CCBR/reneeTools/.github/CONTRIBUTING.md

   cd reneeTools
   ```

+- If this is your first time cloning the repo, install dependencies:

-- In an R console, Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
+  - In an R console, install the R development dependencies with
+    `devtools::install_dev_deps()`, and then make sure the package passes R CMD
-  If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.
+    check by running `devtools::check()`.
+If R CMD check doesn't pass cleanly,
+    it's a good idea to ask for help before continuing.

+  - Install [`pre-commit`](https://pre-commit.com/#install) if you don't already
+    have it.
+Then from the repo's root directory, run

+    ```sh
+    pre-commit install
+    ```

+    This will install the repo's pre-commit hooks.
+    You'll only need to do this step the first time you clone the repo.

 - Create a Git branch for your pull request (PR).
-Give the branch a descriptive name for the changes you will make, such as `iss-10` if it is for a specific issue.
+Give the branch a descriptive
+  name for the changes you will make, such as `iss-10` if it is for a specific
+  issue.

   ```sh
   # create a new branch and switch to it